ggramal/tiny-json-log/README.md

 ## Json message

-If your message string is in json format library will convert it to json format and nest it under `message` key
+If your message string is in json format, library will convert it to json and nest it under `message` key

 ```
 import logging